friendofsvelte/svelicon/README.md

-  display?: boolean;  // Whether to display the icon occupy?: boolean;   // Whether to occupy space when hidden size?: number;      // Icon size in em units
+  display?: boolean;  // Whether to display the icon occupy?: boolean;   // Whether to occupy space when hidden size?: number;      // Icon size in em units class?: string;     // Add custom CSS classes to the SVG element }
-}
 ```